NLP-project-github/nlp-project/README.md

 > 1. Read this README.md
 > 2. Download the acquire.py, prepare.py, explore_final.py, model.py and final_notebook.ipynb files into your directory along with the languages.csv.
 > 3. Ensure you have an env.py file that contains your github_token, and github_username.
-> 4. Run our final_report.ipynb notebook
+> 4. Run our final_report.ipynb notebook (our model is streamlined for the top 4 programming languages on github)
 > 4. Congratulations!
 You can predict programming languages found within any repository on github using just a README file!

 ## Attachments/Links